-Ferritin levels also can become elevated as a result of damage to your organs, such as the liver and spleen.
-The test also can be used to monitor your overall health, particularly if you have an iron-related condition that causes you to have too much or too little iron in your blood.
+Ferritin levels can also increase as a result of damage to your organs, such as the liver and spleen.
+The test can also be used to monitor your overall health, particularly if you have an iron-related condition that causes you to have too much or too little iron in your blood.

 A healthcare professional may apply a band around your arm to make your veins more visible.
 After wiping your skin with an antiseptic swab, the provider will insert a small needle into your blood to obtain a sample.
 This sample will then be sent to a laboratory for analysis.
 You shouldn’t have to take any special precautions before having the blood test.

 Your ferritin blood test results are first evaluated to see if your levels are within normal ranges.
 According to the Mayo Clinic, the typical ranges are: